China Inheritance Guide for Sendai (仙台市)

 How much is inheritance tax on property in Sendai for China nationals?

-Which law applies to China inheritance in Japan?
+Which law applies to China inheritance in Sendai?

-Do China nationals need to pay inheritance tax in Japan?
+Do China nationals need to pay inheritance tax on property in Sendai?

 Need Help with Inheritance in Sendai?